What this handout is about

 - What is the overall argument of my thesis?

 - What are the sub-arguments of each chapter and how do they relate to my main argument?

 Keep in mind that “working arguments” may change after you start writing.
 But a senior thesis is big and potentially unwieldy.
 If you leave this business of argument to chance, you may end up with a tangle of ideas.
 See our handout on arguments and handout on thesis statements for some general advice on formulating arguments.

 Peter Elbow, in Writing With Power, suggests that writing is difficult because it requires two conflicting tasks: creating and criticizing.
 While these two tasks are intimately intertwined, the drafting stage focuses on creating, while revising requires criticizing.
 If you leave your revising to the last minute, then you’ve left out a crucial stage of the writing process.
 See our handout for some general tips on revising.
-Some specific advice for revising an honors thesis:
+The challenges of revising an honors thesis may include:

 - your adviser

 - a second (and sometimes third) faculty reader

 - the professor and students in your honors thesis seminar

 You may feel overwhelmed by the prospect of incorporating all this advice.
 Keep in mind that some advice is better than others.
 You will probably want to take most seriously the advice of your adviser since he/she carries the most weight in giving your project a stamp of approval.
 But sometimes your adviser may give you more advice than you can digest.
 If so, don’t be afraid to approach him/her—in a polite and cooperative spirit, of course—and ask for some help in prioritizing that advice.
 See our handout for some tips on getting and receiving feedback.